bofrim/gorch/README.md

 - [ ] Fix the hook listener so that it'll timeout if it doesn't receive a response from the node within a certain amount of time
 - [ ] Gracefully handle errors in the actions

-- [ ] node should be less strict on what it needs to run (shouldn't need data dir, actions file, or orchestrator)
-- [ ] Ability for adhoc actions
 - [ ] webhook for action completion
 - [ ] nodes should be able to specify the allowed number of concurrent actions
 - [ ] TLS